Nik Turner: 1969–1976 and 1982–1984: Hawkwind

 Turner was a member of the band during their most commercially successful and critically acclaimed period, writing or co-writing some of their most popular songs such as "Brainstorm" and "Master of the Universe".
 However, complaints about his playing over other members of the band despite numerous requests to modify his behaviour eventually led to his dismissal in November 1976.

-In 1982 during the recording of Choose Your Masques, Brock invited Turner to the recording sessions and he was asked to front the band for the album's tour.
-Turner's second stint in the band lasted just over 2 years and although the band did not undertake any studio recording together, he was featured on live albums including Zones, This Is Hawkwind, Do Not Panic and the band’s first released concert video, Night of the Hawks.
-Although some live albums and videos were released, the band did not undertake any studio recording.
-At the end of 1984 while preparing material for The Chronicle of the Black Sword album, he was sacked once again.
+In 1982, during the recording of Choose Your Masques, Brock invited Turner to the recording sessions and he was asked to front the band for the album's tour.
+Turner's second stint in the band lasted just over 2 years, and although the band did not undertake any studio recording together, he was featured on live albums including Zones, This Is Hawkwind, Do Not Panic, as well as the band’s first released concert video, Night of the Hawks.
+At the end of 1984, while the band were preparing material for The Chronicle of the Black Sword album, he was dismissed once again.

 1977–1986: Sphynx and Inner City Unit

-After his first departure from Hawkwind, Turner holidayed in Egypt and while visiting the Great Pyramid of Giza he was given three hours inside the King's Chamber to record some flute music.
-On returning to England, Steve Hillage cleaned up the tapes and assembled the Sphynx band featuring Hawkwind's Alan Powell, Gong's Mike Howlett and Tim Blake, and Harry Williamson to record music augmenting the original flute tracks while Turner adapted lyrics from the Egyptian Book of the Dead.
-The album was released as Xitintoday on Charisma Records in 1978 and the band toured, played festivals including Deeply Vale Festivals (later released as a CD), Glastonbury Festival (part of which was broadcast on BBC television) and his own themed Bohemian Love-In all day festival at the Roundhouse.
+After his first departure from Hawkwind, Turner holidayed in Egypt, and while visiting the Great Pyramid of Giza he was given three hours inside the King's Chamber to record some flute music, which was recorded without accompaniment.
+On returning to England, with the assistance of producer Steve Hillage of Gong, Turner assembled the Sphynx band featuring Hawkwind's Alan Powell, Gong's Mike Howlett and Tim Blake, and Harry Williamson to turn these tapes into an album by recording music augmenting the original flute tracks, with Turner adapting lyrics from the Egyptian Book of the Dead.
+The album was released as Xitintoday on Charisma Records in 1978 and the band toured, playing festivals including Deeply Vale Festivals (later released as a CD), Glastonbury Festival (part of which was broadcast on BBC television) and his own themed Bohemian Love-In all day festival at the Roundhouse.